buddhist-uni/buddhist-uni.github.io/_content/papers/beautifully-moral_alastair-henry.md

 cosmopolitan literary ideals of its time but also staunchly protected its exclusively Buddhist identity.

-On how Pali literature in medieval Sri Lanka responded to Sanskrit's regional hegemony.
+On how Pāli literature in medieval Sri Lanka responded to Sanskrit's regional hegemony.